Phased Retirement Guidelines

 Retirement Contributions

-Participants in the phased retirement plan remain eligible for the University’s percentage contribution to the WSURP defined contribution plan, and are also responsible for making the participant contribution.
+Participants in the phased retirement plan will continue to contribute to the WSURP defined contribution plan and receive the University’s matching contributions.
 Both parties will contribute to the retirement benefits program at the same percentage as when the participant was on a full-time salary.

 Example: